-Jie Zong is an Associate Policy Analyst at the Migration Policy Institute, where she provides quantitative research support across MPI programs.
-Her research areas include structural and cultural integration of first- and second-generation immigrants, protective factors for children in refugee families, and workforce development in the United States.
+Jie Zong is a consultant and former Associate Policy Analyst at MPI, where she provided quantitative research support across programs from 2014 to 2019.
+Her research areas include unauthorized immigration, integration of first- and second-generation immigrants, child development, and workforce development.

 Previously, Ms. Zong interned with the Center for Migration Studies of New York, where she provided research support on U.S. refugee and asylum issues, as well as the U.S. immigration detention system.